THM-Graphs/knowledgebase/riStructure/Entity-Manager preparation query.md

 //RI VI
-MATCH (r:Regesta) WITH r, r.identifier AS identifier WHERE identifier STARTS WITH "RI VI,,"
+MATCH (r:Regesta) WITH r, r.identifier AS identifier WHERE identifier STARTS WITH "RI VI,"
 WITH
 	r,
 	"RI06" AS department,